Shadow Ticket: Plot

 In 1932, Hicks McTaggart is a private detective working for the agency Unamalgamated Ops in Milwaukee.
-A third party to the ongoing war between the federal government and the mafia, Hicks speaks freely with Milwaukeeans of all kinds, including Nazi bowlers, mafiosi, soda jerks, and psychic secretaries.
-Hicks is given the assignment to track down Daphne Airmont, daughter of the reclusive "Al Capone of Cheese" Bruno Airmont, alongside Hop Wingdale, a clarinetist for the swing band The Klezmopolitans and Daphne's paramour.
-Typically avoiding such assignments, Hicks' association with Daphne's case comes from their association years ago, when HIcks helped the latter escape a mad therapist via motorboat.
+A third party to the ongoing war between the federal government and the mafia, Hicks speaks freely with Milwaukeeans of all kinds, including Nazi bowlers, mafiosi, soda jerks, and a psychic secretary.
+Hicks is given the assignment to track down Daphne Airmont, daughter of the reclusive "Al Capone of Cheese" Bruno Airmont, along with Hop Wingdale, Daphne's paramour and a clarinetist for the swing band The Klezmopolitans.
+Although typically he avoids such assignments, Hicks' interest in Daphne's case comes from their association years ago, when he helped her escape a mad therapist via motorboat.

 Soon after his love affair with songstress April Randazzo comes to the attention of the local 'Ndrangheta kingpin Don Peppino, two men disguised as elves make an attempt on McTaggart's life in the form of a gift-wrapped bomb.
-Facing additional pressure from the federal agent T.P.
+Facing additional pressure from federal agent T.P.
 O'Grizbee, Hicks reluctantly leaves Milwaukee.
 In New York, he is drugged and placed upon the boat the Stupendica, bound for Europe.

 His search eventually carries him to Belgrade, where he comes in contact with the cocaine-loving Interpol officer Egon Praedinger, who recruits him in the hunt for Ace Lomax, Bruno Airmont's right-hand man.
 Praedinger sends him on to Budapest, where Hicks meets up with Dr. Zoltan von Kiss, an "apportist" with the ability to make objects disappear and reappear at will, and Terike, a female motorcycle courier.
 Hicks and Dr. von Kiss track down and repossess "La Lampa Plej Malbongusto", a lamp of especially poor taste, prized by collectors.
-Hicks catches Ace Lomax at gunpoint but decides instead to let him go free.
+Hicks catches Ace Lomax at gunpoint but decides to let him go free.

 A few days later, Hicks' informer and foreign correspondent "Slide" Gearheart reveals that Daphne had been spotted at the Tropikus club in Budapest.
 They reunite and Daphne explains that the Klezmopolitans have broken up, and that she is still chasing Hop Wingdale, who has disappeared somewhere in Central Europe.
-With the help of a Czech golem named Zdenek, they find and rescue Hop Wingdale and Ace Lomax from a Hungaro-Croatian terrorist training camp, deep in the territory of the anti-Semitic biker gang the Vladboys.
+With the help of a Czech golem named Zdenek, they find and rescue Hop and Ace Lomax from a Hungaro-Croatian terrorist training camp, deep in the territory of the anti-Semitic biker gang the Vladboys.

-As the influence of Nazism begins to spread, all parties make their way to port city of Fiume.
-Hop reveals to Daphne that he had been an undercover operative and the two go their separate ways.
-Bruno gifts Daphne the entire Airmont fortune and attempts to return to America in a U-boat, only to be informed that violent strikes have broken out nationwide, destroying the American dairy industry.
+As the influence of Nazism begins to spread, all parties make their way to the port city of Fiume.
+Hop reveals to Daphne that he has been an undercover operative, and the two go their separate ways.
+Bruno gives Daphne the entire Airmont fortune and attempts to return to America in a U-boat, only to be informed that violent strikes have broken out nationwide, destroying the American dairy industry.

 In the end, the upheaval in America culminates in a military coup where President Franklin D. Roosevelt is ousted by General MacArthur.
 Hicks receives news from abroad of Don Peppino and April's wedding, and decides to stay in Hungary with Terike.
 The novel closes with a letter from Skeet, describing his plans to travel west.